brunoterkaly/intro-kubernetes-tutorial/README.md

 In this third video we will start looking at some YML files.

+Before you get here make sure you have issued the "docker build" and "docker push" commands reflected above.

+Also, for eac

 - These files define the way our containers will run in the Kubernetes cluster
 - They also define how the containers are organized within pods
 - Pods group together containers in the same host